klsova/website/README.md

 This is will probably always be a WIP as I am planning to implement more things as I learn them.

 Utilizes React and React Router.
-Made with pure JS, HTML and CSS.
+Made with JS, HTML and CSS.

  ~~The website is currently deployed through Azure as a static web app.~~ The website is currently deployed through Vercel.